 Trade Forex Trading

-How to Read a Forex Base Currency and Variable Currency
+How Do I Read a Forex Base Currency and Variable Currency

 forex is the buying of one currency for another.
 In other words it is the simultaneous buying of one currency and selling of another in the form of a quote that is comprised of Base Currency and Variable Currency.
 In order to trade Forex, a trader must learn how to read a Forex quote - Base Currency and Variable Currency.
 A quote is marked in terms of decimals example, EURUSD: 1.2345 - that is Base Currency and Variable Currency